Kyngo/WhatIAmPlaying/README.md

 # What I Am Playing

 A small widget/API that shows you what you're playing on Spotify.
+Works with both music and podcasts!

 ## Requirements